onwardplatforms/agent-runtime-poc/README.md

 1. **Hello Agent** - A Python-based agent that generates greetings in different languages.
 2. **Goodbye Agent** - A .NET-based agent that generates farewells in different languages.
 3. **Agent Runtime** - A Python-based runtime that orchestrates interactions between agents using Semantic Kernel.
+4. **Web UI** - A Next.js-based user interface for interacting with the agent system.

 ## Architecture